navatharaagi/AWS-Developer-Tools/README.md

   - Source,Build,Beta
 - A stage can only process one revision at a time.
 - Stages are connection through transitions.
-3.Actions:
+3. Actions:
 - An action is a task performed on the artifact.
 - Action tasks include:
   - Source: Monitors the “source” location (i.e. CodeCommit, S3, GitHub) for new commits or uploaded revision – and starts the release process if found
   - Build: Code is built (i.e. Jenkins)
     - Test: Run the code through a test provider (i.e. BlazeMeter, Apica, etc.)
     - Deploy: Install the application files onto a fleet of instances
     - Invoke: Trigger a Lambda function